 Mobile Device Management software, according to Gartner’s definition, supports smartphone and tablet management, including:

 Capterra and G2 Crowd offer more detail, stating an MDM needs policy customization for “common” mobile devices.
-It also must report on device activity, and enable remote:
+It also must report on entire device activity, and enable remote:

 What is Part of a MAM Solution?